 Hair Clippers: Ratings of Sources

 As usual, Amazon.com is a gold mine for independent user reviews.
-Some hair trimmers, beard trimmers and nose- and ear-hair trimmers receive thousands of reviews; a handful get five or six thousand reviews.
+Some hair clippers and nose- and ear-hair trimmers receive thousands of reviews; a handful get five or six thousand or more.
 While some comments are extremely brief or speak to issues like shipping or Amazon.com's service, many others are detailed and offer pros and cons and lifestyle tips.
 Quite a few reviewers come back after weeks, months or years to give updates on durability.

 Although BestBuy.com is best known for selling electronics, it offers a respectable array of personal care appliances -- including hair clippers.
-Quite a few of these earn more than 100 reviews.
+Quite a few of these earn hundreds of reviews.
 Reviewers can also say if they would recommend the product.
-While the overall star rating includes only BestBuy.com customer reviewers, links are provided to read reviews on the manufacturer's website as well.
+While the overall star rating includes only BestBuy.com customer reviewers, links are provided to read reviews from the manufacturer's website as well.

 Target.com sells a little bit of almost everything, including hair clippers.
-Most models receive at least one or two reviews, while others get several dozen.
-In addition to the 5-star rating system, reviews are further broken down by value and effectiveness.
-Reviewers can also say if they would recommend the clipper to others.
+Most models receive at least a few while others get dozens or even hundreds.
+In addition to the 5-star rating system, reviews are further broken down by ease of use, quality and value.

 Dave Alexander is About.com's guide to men's hair.
 This is a roundup of his favorite tools for a variety of grooming tasks, and he says he uses each of the recommended models every day, but most of his reviews are limited to a line or two, only a couple link to longer reviews.
 Some of these products have also been discontinued or updated.